How Do I Interpret a Trend Line?

 - How Do I Register Demo Trading Account in MetaTrader 4 Trading Platform?

-- What's ECN XAU/USD Account Meaning?
+- Meaning of ECN XAU/USD Accounts

-- Gann Trend Oscillator Gold Indicator Analysis
+- Gann Trend Oscillator: Gold Indicator Analysis

 - How to Add Bears Power Gold Indicator on Chart in MetaTrader 4 Software